Chinese wax: Production

-It resembles spermaceti but is harder, more friable, and with a higher melting point.
 Two scale insects produce the wax: Ceroplastes ceriferus, common in China and India, and the related Ericerus pela, found in China and Japan.
 These insects deposit their secretions on the branches of certain species of Ligustrum (privet) tree.
 The insects and their secretions are harvested and boiled with water to extract the raw wax.
 The insect bodies, which settle to the bottom, are used as food for swine.